mpasternacki/hubot-pagerduty/README.md

 `npm install hubot-pagerduty`

+Then, copy `node_modules/hubot-pagerduty/src/load_pagerduty.coffee` into your hubot's scripts/ directory.
+You will only need to do this once, and will let you keep current with new updates.

 You will also need to create a `pagerdutyrc` at the root of your hubot's path.
 This is a JSON object and consists of a few fields:

 * `token`: the API token you will use
 * `api_subdomain`: the pagerduty subdomain.
 If you use `foo.pagerduty.com` to login, this will be `foo`.
 * `schedules`: this is an array of two-element arrays.
 Position 0 is the schedule name, and position 1 is the schedule ID.
 If you go to the pagerduty website and look at a schedule, this will be the 6 digit alphanumeric code in the URL.
 * `incident_room`: this is room ID to send notifications on incoming alerts, and will be specific to your chat medium.

 This is parsed with `JSON.parse` which does not allow comments.
 You've been warned!